Torsketryne/IDATA2304-GR13-PROJECT/Protocol.md

   actuator nodes and sends control commands to them.
 * Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.
-* Node - A single communicating body of either sensors and actuators or control panel functions
+* NodeServer - A single communicating body of either sensors and actuators or control panel functions

 ## The underlying transport protocol